jawalsh/comic-book-paratexts/pages/essay.md

 > Senancour's Oberman includes a sort of thematic index called “Indications,” arranged in alphabetical order (*Adversité, Aisance, Amitié* [Adversity, Ease, Friendship] …); *Moby-Dick* opens with a comprehensive documentary dossier about whales; Updike's *Bech: A Book* ends with an imaginary bibliography of works by and studies about the hero (the studies are attributed apocryphally to real critics); the “appendix” of Perec's *Vie mode d’emploi* [*Life: A User's Manual*] contains a floor plan of the building, an index of persons and places, a chronology, a list of authors quoted, and an “Alphabetical Checklist of Some of the Stories Narrated in this Manual.”
 Novelistic works like Zola's *Rougon-Macquart*, Thackeray's *Henry Esmond*, Nabokov's *Ada*, or Renaud Camus's *Roman roi* contain family trees constructed by the authors themselves.
 For the *Portable Faulkner* of 1946, Faulkner drew a map of Yoknapatawpha County; and Umberto Eco drew a plan of the abbey in The *Name of the Rose*. (pp. 404-405)

+The “documentary” paratexts are conceptually coloser to the “text” than many other comic book paratexts, like fan correspondence and advertisements.
+They typically share the same creators (writers, artists, pencillers, inkers, colorists, letterers) as the main comics text.
+They are also relevant to the comics narrative.
+For instance, a map of the “Hyperborian Age of Conan” adds spatial contexts to stories about Robert E. Howards fictional world and its inhabitants.
+Simlarly, a sectional view of the Baxter Building, headquarters of Marvel’s Fantastic Four superhero team, provides spatial contexts to narratives about the Fantastic Four.

+Less narrative-focused documentary paratexts include “pin-up” pages of popular characters, often with explanatory text and bibliographic details about notabler appearances of the character.

 ## Epitexts